ChetanMJ/Multi-Media-Event-Detection/README.md

 3. Detect events using both audio and video features

 ### Code and execution details for each of these 3 projects are in respective folders
+## For more details on experimentations and results for each part can be found in attached pdf documents in this main folder.

 ## Multimedia Event Detection using Audio